splinesoft/SPLUserActivity/readme.md

 }
 ```

-After receiving a `setNeedsUpdate` message, `SPLWebActivity` will query your `UIWebView` for the user's current URL.
+After receiving a `setNeedsUpdate` message, `SPLWebActivity` will query your `UIWebView` for the user's current URL and update its Handoff activity.

 ### URLs